-Until we tackle the subject in greater depth, and in order to effectively use the crafts to teach about icons, some additional background facts can be useful:
+In order to effectively use the crafts to teach about icons, some additional background facts can be useful:

 - Orthodox icons are purposely not realistic.
 They do not represent the world as we experience it with our senses, but as it is in the celestial kingdom, transformed by the Grace of God.

 - Every object on an Orthodox icon has theological symbolism and significance.
 Nothing is painted by chance or merely for decoration.

 - Colors in icons have special meaning.

 - The gold color is used abundantly in Orthodox iconography.
 It is not merely used for aesthetic reasons, but has a theological foundation, symbolizing God himself, and signifying His radiant light in the celestial kingdom where there is never darkness.